bigjosh/DYI-Replacement-Motormount-for-ELEV-8/README.md

 Hmmm... getting an SVG to send to the laser cutter is turning out to be a lot of work!

-Thakns oodness I also have a very handy...
+Thank goodness I also have a very handy...

 ###Othermill PCB cutter

 PCBs are sort of the right thickness and are probably strong enough, so if I can just make a PCB board that happens to be exactly the same shape as a motormount...
 Hmmm...
 A hack to be sure, but it should work!

-Sadly the newest version of the Othermill software can not directly import a DXF file (maybe someday Othermill poeple?
+Sadly the newest version of the Othermill software can not directly import a DXF file (maybe someday Othermill people?
 Please?).

-Luckily, I definately can import DXF files into...
+Luckily, I definitely can import DXF files into...

 ###DipTrace PCB layout software